yeemachine/ai-mocap/README.md

 - Office hours:

 ## Course Description:
-This course introduces the basics of MediaPipe, a framework for building machine learning pipelines for processing time-series data like video[^1^][4].
-You will learn how to use MediaPipe to create real-time video effects using face, hand, and pose detection[^2^][3].
-You will also learn how to use web technologies like TensorFlow.js and WebGL to run and render your effects in the browser.
-By the end of this course, you will be able to create your own web experience that leverages MediaPipe and other tools for interactive and creative applications.
+This course introduces the basics of MediaPipe and Tensorflow.js, two powerful frameworks for building machine learning pipelines for processing video and images.
+You will learn how to create real-time video effects using face, hand, and pose detection.
+You will also learn how to use web technologies like WebGL to run and render your effects in the browser.
+Although this course will be taught using web technologies, you are welcome to explore other languages since the frameworks we will be covering are cross-platform.
+By the end of this course, you will be able to create your own experiences that leverage MediaPipe and other tools for your design projects.

 ## Prerequisites:
 - Basic web development knowledge (HTML, CSS, JavaScript)